USING IRONXL

 Next, pick the following structure.
 This project will make use of .NET Framework 4.7.

-After generating the project files, you can open the Form1.cs file in designer view to insert the program code, design the interface, and build/run the program.
+After generating the project files, you can open Form1.cs file in the designer view to insert the program code, design the interface, and build/run the program.
 Then, you will need to download the required IronXL library for the solution.
 You can download the package by using the following code in the package manager:

 Install-Package IronXL.Excel